Mission

 We are located in downtown Greenfield, Indiana at 202 East Main Street.

-Jill Ebbert, Executive Director of Kenneth Butler Memorial Soup Kitchen, provides a tour of the Soup Kitchen in the video below.
+Jill Ebbert, former Executive Director of Kenneth Butler Memorial Soup Kitchen, explains more about the Soup Kitchen in the video below.